Ontario Provincial Highway Network: Naming, signage and regulations

 In Ontario, all public roads are legally considered highways under the Highway Traffic Act (HTA), which sets forth regulations for traffic, or the rules of the road.
 The Public Transportation and Highway Improvement Act (PTHIA) sets forth the regulations concerning roads that are under the authority of the Province of Ontario.
 The act distinguishes and sets out the applicability of the HTA to provincial highways, which are designated as part of The King's Highway (primary), a secondary highway, or a tertiary road.
 Tertiary roads may also be designated as a resource road, allowing for vehicles otherwise prohibited from public roads.
 Industrial roads are privately owned routes with which the MTO has entered an agreement to improve or allow public access, and are not considered part of the provincial highway network.
 The 407 ETR is likewise not considered part of the provincial highway network.
 While it is still subject to the rules set forth by the HTA, it is otherwise governed independently under the legislation of the Highway 407 Act.

 Speed limits on provincial highways are legislated by sections of the road, and vary between 50 km/h and 110 km/h.
-Freeways, including the 400-series highways, are generally signed at 100 km/h, although sections exist that are signed lower.
-Three segments of freeway are part of an ongoing pilot project to test speed limits of 110 km/h in rural areas that are not subject to congestion.
-A fourth segment, located in Northern Ontario, was set to be announced in 2020, but has been delayed since.
+Freeways, including the 400-series highways, are generally signed between 100 km/h and 110 km/h, although sections exist that are signed lower.